Master of Arts in Professional Mental Health Counseling

 A $50 nonrefundable application fee is required.
 The fee is payable with a credit card or electronic check.
 Fee waivers are available to alumni of Lewis & Clark and current students enrolled in the College of Arts and Sciences.
 Participants in special programs are also eligible for a waiver.
 Go to this page for information about the fee waiver process.

-Applicants to the MA in Professional Mental Health Counseling program must submit an essay that addresses all of the topics listed below.
-The essay should be approximately 500 words in length.Your essay may be submitted electronically (email attachment or as part of the online application) or in paper format (hand delivered, mailed or faxed).
+Applicants to the MA in Professional Mental Health Counseling program must write three essays that address the topics listed below.
+Each essay is submitted electronically as part of the online application and must be no more than 1250 characters in length (includes spaces).

 Three Letters of Recommendation